 - Setting a fertilization schedule.
 While fertilizing less is not a problem, it’s important to do it when your type of grass is growing.
 For a pro, it is easier to pinpoint the best time.

-- Spreading fertilizer evenly.
-If you don’t get it right, and you spread too much fertilizer in some areas, you will end up with burned grass.
+- Spreading fertilizers evenly.
+If you don’t get it right and you spread too much fertilizer in some areas, you will end up with burned grass.

 - Deciding on how to prepare the lawn.
 A professional can easily test if your property needs aeration or dethatching before fertilization.